christ-offer/gpt-functions-gui/README.md

 ### Not "functions" but commands/strict prompts

-* /review - performs a review of the code following a strict response format
+* review - performs a review of the code following a strict response format
-* /brainstorm - returns a list of n ideas for the topic following a strict response format
+* brainstorm [n] - returns a list of n ideas for the topic following a strict response format
-* /ticket - creates a ticket for the solution following a strict response format
+* ticket - creates a ticket for the brainstorm following a strict response format
-* /help - returns a list of all available functions
+* help - returns a list of all available functions

 Example Usecase: /read_file code.ts/py/rs/etc -> /review -> /edit_file code.ts/py/rs/etc